bbanddd/ADDL/docs/basic.md

 ### <a id="toc3.2">3.2 Spatial Transformations</a>
 Several aspects of MRI analysis require spatially transforming images in some way, for example, to align images within individuals (perhaps to correct for head motion) or across individuals (in order to allow group analysis).
 There is an unlimited number of ways to transform an image.
 A simple transformation (with a small number of parameters) might move a structure in space without changing its shape, whereas a more complex transformation might match the shape of two complex structures to one another.
 In general, we will focus on methods that have relatively few parameters in relation to the number of voxels.
 We will also limit our focus to automated methods that do not require any manual delineation of anatomical landmarks, since these are by far the most common today.
 In this section, we only discuss volume-based transformations, which involve changes to a three-dimensional volume of data.

 Two steps are necessary to align one image to another.
 First, we have to estimate the transformation parameters that result in the best alignment.
 This requires that we have a transformation model that specifies the ways in which the image can be changed in order to realign it.
 Each parameter in such a model describes a change to be made to the image.
 A very simple model may have only a few parameters; such a model will only be able to make gross changes and will not be able to align the fine details of the two images.
 A complex model may have many more parameters and will be able to align the images better, especially in their finer details.
 We also need a way to determine how misaligned the two images are, which we refer to as a cost function.
-It is this cost function that we want to minimize in order to find the parameters that best align the two images。
+It is this cost function that we want to minimize in order to find the parameters that best align the two images.

 Once we have determined the parameters of the transformation model, we must then resample the original image in order to create the realigned version.
 The original coordinates of each voxel are transformed into the new space, and the new image is created based on those transformed coordinates.
 Since the transformed coordinates will generally not fall exactly on top of coordinates from the original image, it is necessary to compute what the intensity values would be at those intermediate points, which is known as interpolation.
 Methods of interpolation range from simple (such as choosing the nearest original voxel) to complex weighted averages across the entire image.